Clashes erupt after Iraqi Shiite cleric resigns, 5 dead

 It urged all to remain peaceful and “refrain from acts that could lead to an unstoppable chain of events.”
 “The very survival of the state is at stake,” the statement said.

+Al-Sadr announced his withdrawal from politics in a tweet, and ordered the closure of his party offices.
+Religious and cultural institutions will remain open, it said.

-Al-Sadr’s announcement on Monday appeared to be in part a reaction to the retirement of Shiite spiritual leader Ayatollah Kadhim al-Haeri, who counts many of al-Sadr’s supporters as followers.
+The true motivations behind al-Sadr’s announcement appeared to be a reaction to the retirement of Shiite spiritual leader Ayatollah Kadhim al-Haeri, who counts many of al-Sadr’s supporters as followers.

-The previous day, al-Haeri announced he would be stepping down as a religious authority for health reasons and called on his followers to throw their allegiance behind Iran’s Ayatollah Ali Khamenei, rather than the Shiite spiritual center in Iraq's holy city of Najaf.
+In a surprise announcement Sunday, al-Haeri said he would be stepping down as a religious authority for health reasons and called on his followers to throw their allegiance behind Iran’s Ayatollah Ali Khamenei, rather than the Shiite spiritual center in Iraq's holy city of Najaf.

+The move was a blow to al-Sadr, who despite harboring ambitions to be a religious authority lacks the scholarly credentials to be an ayatollah.
+Al-Haeri, who resides in the Iranian holy city of Qom, once provided him with the legitimacy he lacked by designating al-Sadr as his representative in Iraq.
+He cut ties shortly after with the cleric, but continued to enjoy the support of his followers.

+By calling on his followers to side with Khamenei, al-Haeri brought on a crisis of legitimacy for al-Sadr.

 Credit: Hadi Mizban